 You can find it on any one of the thousands of diagrams on google.
 Know where the g-spot is.
 Since your fingertip won't light up when you find it, you have to rely on her body language to know you touched the right place.
 A few clues?
 Her chest might rise with a short gasp.
 If you place a second finger on or watch her sphincter you will see or feel it clench when the g-spot is touched.

 The clitoris is by far the female's number one physical erogenous zone.
 All things start with the clitoris.
 If you don't know what it is or where it is then google it right now!!
 Pause.
 Welcome back.
-The clitoris is likely her goto place for masturbation.
+The clitoris is likely her go-to place for masturbation.
 What is it?
-Simply put it's part of the vulva the name for the external portion of the vagina.
-Unlike the other spots we have talked about the clitoris is the most accessible.
+Simply put its part of the vulva, the external portion of the vagina.
+Unlike the other spots, we have talked about the clitoris is the most accessible.
 If you have been working on your tongue skills and apply light constant pressure to the clitoris with an even cadence you will immediately know by her response.
-Same as the penis its considered "erectile tissue" so that means stimulating it like the penis will cause it to swell or "fill" with blood.
+Same as the penis it's considered "erectile tissue" so that means stimulating it like the penis will cause it to swell or "fill" with blood.
 This blood flow helps the thousands of nerve endings otherwise slightly dormant come to life.